After you get your school offer

 Waiting lists

-Your child can join a waiting list for any school listed on your original application.
+You can add your child to a waiting list for any of the schools in your original application.

 How to join a waiting list